State and local GOP committees attack any Republicans who dare turn on Trump

 “I listen to Nebraskans every day, and very few of them are as angry about life as some of the people on this committee,” Sen. Ben Sasse (R-Neb.) said last week in a video addressed to his own state GOP committee, which was preparing another vote to condemn his criticism of Trump.
 “You are welcome to censure me again.
 But let’s be clear about why this is happening.
 It is because I still believe, as you used to, that politics isn’t about the weird worship of one dude.”

-Even Senate Minority Leader Mitch McConnell (R-Ky.), who was just reelected, has faced censure five counties in Kentucky, according to Don Thrasher, the chair of the Nelson County Republican Party, one of those that censured McConnell.
+Even Senate Minority Leader Mitch McConnell (R-Ky.), who was just reelected, has faced censure in five counties in Kentucky, according to Don Thrasher, the chair of the Nelson County Republican Party, one of those that censured McConnell.
 But Thrasher said the state party, through procedural maneuvers, including votes in executive session, has so far prevented a formal statewide move against McConnell.

 “These people are some dirty-trick people,” Thrasher said.
 “It’s just awful.
 Mitch McConnell is a cancer on politics.”

-Michael Lonergan, a spokesman for the state Republican party, responded by saying that Kentucky had voted overwhelmingly for Trump.
+Michael Lonergan, a state Republican party spokesman, responded by saying that Kentucky had voted overwhelmingly for Trump.
 “We’re proud that every one of our federal lawmakers voted against moving forward with impeachment,” he said.

-In Michigan, state Senate leader Mike Shirkey (R) faced censure this month by the Hillsdale County party committee for his response to covid-19.
+In Michigan, state Senate leader Mike Shirkey (R) faced censure this month by the Hillsdale County party committee for his response to the coronavirus.
 After the vote, he went out to lunch with his detractors to chastise and attempt to charm them, in remarks that were recorded at the table and later posted online by one of the participants.

 “You are dragging the whole damn county in a bad direction,” he told the county party leaders at one point, adding that he had stopped attending their meetings after they became a mess, though he used a more colorful word.